Managing Calls through the Web Interface

 If there are multiple connected cameras, you can specify which one should be used for sending video when configuring video capture devices.
 In this case any of the remaining cameras will be used for content sharing.

-Now you can start sharing the selected content with your participants by clicking the Share button.
-If the call settings were configured to send the presentation upon connection of the source, the sharing will begin immediately after selecting the content.
+You can now start sharing the selected content with your participants by clicking the Start sharing button.
+If the call settings were configured to send the presentation when a source is connected, sharing will begin immediately after the content is selected.

-To zoom in on the transmitted image or document and navigate through it, click the
+To zoom and navigate the transmitted image or document, click the

 button in the preview window.
-In the control panel that opens, you can zoom and move the image using the respective buttons.
+In the control panel that opens, you will be able to zoom in and move the image using the respective buttons.

 # Switching Layouts